Estimating source distances for high-energy neutrinos: A method for improving electromagnetic follow-up searches: Conclusions

-Combined with the characterization of, e.g., existing high energy gamma-ray sources present in the 90\% containment region of a given HEN alert at the time of the HEN emission, such distance-constrained cross-matches could help the searches for electromagnetic counterparts to HEN events such as the ones reported in \cite{henztf} and \cite{asassnhen}.
+Combined with long-term characterisations of existing high-energy gamma-ray sources, for instance, where blazars or AGNs could be present in the 90\% containment region of a given HEN alert (at the time of the HEN emission), such distance-constrained cross-matches could be useful in the pursuit of EM counterparts to HEN events, such as those reported in \cite{henztf} and \cite{asassnhen}.